justingranger22/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/973158ce-ed19-4247-a8e9-546f627ffe55)
 If done correctly once you click on continue on the OsTicket site it should look like this.
-If so just fill in the information
+If so just fill in the information.
+Remember your SQL user and password are root and you will need to create two emails, they do not need to be actual emails just type whatever you like